The History of Milk Kefir

 The Milk Kefir Starter Kit Includes the following:

-• Four resilient, culture-safe plastic strainers.
-Holds and strains a quart or more with ease.
-Made of plastic and fine nylon mesh, this milk and water kefir strainer is easy and culture friendly.
-Safe for dishwasher use.
+- The set includes four robust, culture-safe plastic strainers.
+It can easily hold and strain a quart or more.
+Made of plastic and fine nylon mesh, this milk and water kefir strainer is easy and culture-friendly.
+This strainer is safe to use in the dishwasher.

-• One Adhesive Jar Thermometer for monitoring the brewing temperature of the kefir.
-No longer will you have to worry about contaminating your probe kitchen thermometers or performing several checks.
+- You can use one Adhesive Jar Thermometer to monitor the brewing temperature of the kefir.
+No longer will you have to worry about contaminating your kitchen probe thermometers or performing several checks.

-• Detailed step-by-step instructional PICTURE guide: all you need to know about caring for your kefir grains and preparing delicious kefir.
+- Detailed step-by-step instructional PICTURE guide: all you need to know about caring for your kefir grains and preparing delicious kefir.
 Included are various flavorings, smoothies, Italian sodas, and handmade cream cheese recipes.
-Instructions are supplied with shipment notification so that you have time to prepare the necessary components and supplies!
-A Step-by-Step Milk Kefir Guide.
+We supply instructions along with the shipment notification, allowing you ample time to prepare the necessary components and supplies!
+This is a Step-by-Step Milk Kefir Guide.

 This quantity of kefir grains will make 1-2 cups of excellent kefir daily and much more as the kefir grains multiply.

-Notes: Upon arrival, the milk kefir may emit a solid yeasty and/or sour odor when the bag is opened; this is due to the natural gas produced by the grains and is normal.
+Notes: Upon arrival, the milk kefir may emit a solid yeasty and sour odor when the bag is opened; this sensation is due to the natural gas produced by the grains and is normal.

 Shipping: Shipping starts at €6.99.
 We offer expedited shipping options.